Thorium/ClearBank.Net/Readme.md

 ### Webhook responses

-For receiving webhooks you have to get a web-server which is out of scope of this library, however there are some helper classes provided in this library.
+To receive webhooks, you need a web server, which is outside the scope of this library.
+However, there are some helper classes provided in this library.

 To use those, your server code could look something like this: